4 weeks until Election Day: LaRose and local officials weigh in

 DAYTON, Ohio (WDTN) — The November election is four weeks away, and election officials expect a large turnout in the coming weeks with statewide ballot issues on reproductive rights and recreational marijuana on the ballot.

-Secretary Frank LaRose urges everyone to do your research so you can be well informed when you go vote.
+Secretary Frank LaRose urges everyone to do their research so they can be well informed when they go vote.

 Despite that suggestion, local election officials say they are anticipating an increase in voter turnout because of Issues 1 and 2.